 The ability to conduct effective performance testing has become a highly desired skill set within the IT industry.
 Unfortunately, these highly sought-after skills are consistently in short supply.
 “Front-end testers” can work with a tool to create a realistic load and although this is an important skillset, creating the load is just the beginning of any performance project.
-Understanding the load patterns and tuning the environment makes the unique talents of a “performance engineer” worth their weight in gold.
+Understanding the load testing patterns and tuning the environment makes the unique talents of a “performance engineer” worth their weight in gold.

 Performance engineers require skills in data analysis such as resource usage patterns, modeling, capacity planning, and tuning to detect, isolate, and alleviate saturation points within a deployment.
 Performance testing generates concurrency conditions and exposes resource competition at a server level.
 When the competition results in a resource (such as a thread pool) becoming over-utilized, this resource becomes a bottleneck or a saturation point.
 Performance engineers need to first understand the underlying architectures and develop a sense of where to look for potential scalability issues.
 Much of these “senses” or skills come from experience, working in many multi-tier environments and successfully tuning bottlenecks.
 Here are some tips to make the challenging but rewarding transition from a front-end tester to a performance engineer.